-In FY2020, the volume of waste (excluding that of objects with value) totaled 26,000 tons.
-The total volume of waste generated per unit production was 74% compared to that of FY2013, achieving the target.
+In FY2021, the volume of waste (excluding that of objects with value) totaled 30,000 tons.
+The total volume of waste generated per unit production was 96% compared to that of FY2020, achieving the target.

-Waste is a matter of concern to all employees.
-We have decided to promote measures at all workplaces having all employees participate, focusing first of all on not generating waste and aiming to improve the recycling rate.
+We are first focusing on not generating waste and aiming to improve the recycling rate.
 At each stage of design, development, production, and distribution, we give thorough consideration to reducing, recycling, and facilitating waste disposal.
 We monitor the composition of waste and promote the reduction or elimination of hazardous substance content, as well as thorough sorting and storage.

 - The total volume of hazardous waste indicates the quantity of specially controlled industrial waste specified by the Waste Management and Public Cleansing Act of Japan (the “Waste Management Act”).